Need help choosing a Telescope?

 Celestron NexStar 6se

-• Amazing views of the planets.
+• Amazing views of the planets and deep sky objects from dark skies

 • Not designed for Deep Sky Astrophotography